You Don’t Need to Hurry Home

 Various photographers, curated and designed by Jeff Smudde, text by Jeff Smudde, published August 21, 2020

-46 plates, 52 pages, 8.5” x 11”
+46 images, 52 pages, 8.5” x 11”

 The second submission-based zine by Sad Bird focuses on the theme of the road trip, how despite being typically treated as an American past-time, is not bound by political borders.
 The idea of the road trip has attracted photographers for generations, especially since the success of Robert Frank’s famous “The Americans,” and further pioneered in color photography by the likes of Stephen Shore, William Eggleston, Joel Sternfeld, Joel Myerowitz, and many others.